timescale/docs/mst/postgresql-read-replica.md

 ## Creating a replica of PostgreSQL

-1. Log in to the Aiven web console.

-1. Select the PostgreSQL instance for which you want to create a remote replica.
+1. In the [MST account][mst-login], select the PostgreSQL instance for which you want to create a remote replica.

 1. In the `Overview` tab, click `Create a read replica`.